What is the difference between an elk and a reindeer?

 Reindeer, on the other hand, have a much thicker, longer coat that can change color from a dark brown in the summer to a white in the winter.
 This change in color helps the reindeer blend in with their surroundings and avoid predators.

-See also What is a royal elk?
+See also What is a group of elk called?

 Other Physical Characteristics